marghec3519/my-programs/README.md

 # my-programs
 Personal repo where to keep track of the evolution of my programs

-rn I have created a branch and want to understand how it woooorks.
+Created another branch "other-changes" to track the changes in the network graph